 If you have questions about a particular position, contact the person listed in the job description.
 Keep a copy for your records because the job description will be removed from the website as soon as the position closes.

 When filling out the application, speak directly and specifically to each job requirement.

 Demonstrate your abilities with an example, quantifying your work and achievements wherever possible.
 For example, telling us “You should hire me (for this social media position) because I am a millennial and I grew up using social media” isn’t very helpful.
 Such a statement tells us who you are, but not what you can do.
 A better approach would be to describe the scope of your work and what you accomplished.
 For example: “I managed a social media account with XX followers, increasing engagement by XX%.”

 The STAR format — situation, task, action and result — is a good approach to take when answering questions.

-Mary Beth Levin, Manager, Social Listening and Insights, USPS
+Mary Beth Levin, Manager, Social Media Strategy and Analytics, USPS